 The deadline for applications is January 1 of the year of entry.
-Faculty members should read the folders during the month of January, and candidates for each field should be decided during the first field meeting of the semester or by the second week of February.
+Faculty members read the folders during the month of January, and candidates for each field should be decided during the first field meeting of the semester.
 The member of the Doctoral Admissions Committee selected by each field should read the folders of the applicants short-listed by the other fields in mid-February, as the Committee meets during the fourth week of February to make the decision on applicants following a general faculty discussion of the strengths and weaknesses of the candidates short-listed by each field.